The Autism Program at the University of Illinois Urbana-Champaign

 Our friends just call us TAP*.

-We are part of a state-wide network of resources for Autism Spectrum Disorders (ASD) in the state of Illinois and are one of their five Regional Training Centers.
-We are a joint program of the Department of Human and Community Development and the Department of Special Education.
+We are a community-focused program of the Department of Human Development and Family Studies and the Department of Special Education at the University of Illinois.
 Our Resource Room is housed in the Family Resiliency Center and provides a place where families and professionals can find information or preview materials that might be helpful to them.